Decoding convolutional codes over finite rings. A linear dynamical systems approach: The decoding algorithm

-If the free distance of $\mathcal{C}$ is $d$, and the error vector $e(z)\in\zpr[z]^n$ corresponding to $\widehat{v}(z)$ has Hamming weight less than or equal to $\lfloor\dfrac{d-1}{2}\rfloor$, then there is a unique codeword in the set defined in Eq. (\ref{eq:decoding}).
-This must be the codeword sent (this follows by general principles as in \cite[Proposition 2.5]{pretzel}).
-In this case, we say that the decoding is complete.
+If the free distance of $\mathcal{C}$ is $d$ and the error vector $e(z) := \widehat{v}(z) - v(z)$ has Hamming weight less than or equal to $\lfloor (d - 1)/2 \rfloor$, then the solution to \eqref{eq:decoding} is unique and corresponds to the originally transmitted codeword (see \cite[Proposition 2.5]{pretzel}).
+In this case, the decoding is said to be complete.

-Note that the codewords $v(z)\in\mathcal{C}$ contain the information of the whole message that has been sent.
-Thus, decoding with convolutional codes is performed once the whole message has been received.
-This makes a subtle difference, at least conceptually, with respect to the decoding process with linear block codes $\mathcal{C}\subset\zprn$.
-In this last case, the message is encoded block by block (independently) and transmitted block by block, so the decoding can be performed also block by block finding
+Note that the codewords $v(z) \in \mathcal{C}$ represent the entire information content of the transmitted message.
+Therefore, decoding with convolutional codes is typically performed after the complete message has been received, or once a sufficiently large portion is available to enable sliding-window decoding.
+This differs conceptually from the case of linear block codes $\mathcal{C} \subset \mathbb{Z}_{p^r}^n$, where the message is encoded and transmitted block by block, and decoding can be carried out independently on each block by solving